JiapengWu/Time-Aware-Incremental-Embedding/README.md

    `--KD-reservoir`: use knowledge distillation loss for experience replay

    `--CE-reservoir`: use cross entropy loss for experience replay.
 To replicate the setting in our paper, set both flags.

+   `--a-gem`: use A-GEM for training.
+Please use it together with `--CE-reservoir`.

    `--historical-sampling`: use experience replay.
 Set this flag if either `--KD-reservoir` or `--CE-reservoir` is set to True.